kpilszak/project-management/README.md

 IDE: Intellij IDEA 2020

 ## Sources
-This project was created with help from course on <a href="https://www.udemy.com/course/spring-framework-web-development-2020/">https://www.udemy.com/course/spring-framework-web-development-2020/
+This project was created with help from course on <a href="https://www.udemy.com/course/spring-framework-web-development-2020/">https://www.udemy.com/course/spring-framework-web-development-2020/ by Imtiaz Ahmad.